 There is always going to be a varying amount of skills difference between all age groups.
 Certain skills, particularly computer skills, come more naturally to the younger generations.
 As an older job candidate, you can easily match them if you take the time to learn.
 There are so many free online courses that can help you boost your computer skills.
 Using your spare time to learn new skills to improve your work performance will impress employers.
 It will show that you’re serious about getting the job.
 Also, having a basic understanding of social media is important as it plays bigger role in business nowadays.
 Even if it isn’t a part of the job role that you’re applying for, it’s still important to know the basics.

 Beyond that, you should try to add any other skills that might set you apart from the rest of the applicants.
+Why not take a look at examples of skills to help point you in the right direction as to what to write on your resume.
+Make sure you include anything that will allow you to stand out and also tailor it to the job you are applying for.
 First aid training is a good idea because all workplaces are legally required to have some first aid trained members of staff.
 Being able to hire somebody that already has the training saves an employer time and money.
 So, it’s a good thing to add that to your resume.
 You can get a bls certification online for less than $20 so there’s no reason not to.
 Again, this shows a lot of initiative which employers will love.

 Style Yourself Young